GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virual-agents/README.md

 ### Introduction

-In this challenge we enable the agent to answer questions based will company HR policy documents
+In this challenge we will use Google's Gemini to enhance the agents responses and make it more interactive.

 ### Description

-Create a data store with the PDF HR documents provided.

-> **NOTE:** Indexing the documents will take about 5-10 minutes

-Add your data store to the agent
+Create a new Generator for the Default Welcome Intent Route, that generates more human-like welcome messages, and make sure that only that response is generated for this intent/route.

 ### Success Criteria

-- A data store is created and indexed your documents
+- There is a Generator created with a prompt that responds with human-like welcome messages
+- Agent uses new Generator
 - Agent is connected to the data store
 - Agent can respond to questions answerable by the HR documents